-Angry Marseille fans march to training complex before game
+Marseille slams fan ‘barbarism’ after training complex raid

-MARSEILLE, France (AP) — Angry Marseille fans marched to the club’s training complex hours before a home game against Rennes on Saturday.
+PARIS (AP) — Marseille accused its own fans of “barbarism” after angry supporters forced their way into the club’s training complex on Saturday afternoon, hours before a French league home game against Rennes.

+Three hours before kickoff, the league postponed Marseille’s evening match at Stade Velodrome — around 13 kilometers (8.5 miles) from the training ground — deeming it unsafe to hold the game with tensions so evidently high.

+“Marseille condemns the unacceptable attack the club was a victim of inside the Robert-Louis Dreyfus training center,” Marseille said in a statement.
+“An unjustifiable frenzy of violence put those present on site in danger (players, staff, security staff, employees).
+Thefts were carried out and vehicles were damaged.”

+Marseille estimated the number of fans involved at “a few hundred” and put the damages at “several hundred thousand euros” (dollars).
+The club said it had proof against those carrying out the acts, adding that official complaints will be lodged “against such barbarism.”

+No new date has been set for the match.
+But seventh-place Marseille’s next home game will fall under close scrutiny since it is against bitter rival Paris Saint-Germain next weekend.

-A video posted by local newspaper La Provence showed a tree burning outside the entrance to La Commanderie, amid reports that fans were throwing flares and trying to force their way in.
+Earlier Saturday, a video posted by local newspaper La Provence showed a tree burning outside the entrance to La Commanderie, amid reports that fans were throwing flares and trying to force their way in.

+Sports daily L’Equipe’s website reported that Marseille’s players were present at the time, and that defender Alvaro Gonzalez was hit on the back by a projectile when he went to speak with supporters.

+The website carried a photo of a tag just by the entrance aimed at unpopular club president club president Jacques-Henri Eyraud, saying “Eyraud Dehors” (Eyraud Out).

 The latest incident comes nine days after fans turned on the players at Stade Velodrome before a home game against Lens, which Marseille lost 1-0.